5 key metrics for evaluating your year-end appeal.

 A common ask string goes something like this:

 This approach subtly encourages donors to give more than they did last time.
-However, if the donor’s last gift was 3 years ago, you might want to be softer.
+However, if the donor’s last gift was three years ago, you might want to be softer.
 Or, if you find too many donors are choosing ASK 1 (or lower), use a less aggressive ask string that still encourages an increase, such as:

-5. Return on investment.
+Return on investment.

 This final point encompasses everything we’ve discussed earlier in this blog post.
 After all, this is the key metric your organization’s leadership will have their eyes on.
 And while knowing all the things that go into your ROI will help you improve, it’s important to understand the big picture as well.

 So, think of ROI like your report card.
-It won’t contain every detail, or highlight every positive or negative in your strategy.
+It won’t contain every detail or highlight every positive or negative in your strategy.